VirusTotal/vt-ida-plugin/README.md

 This is the official VirusTotal plugin for Hex-Rays IDA Pro, version **1.0**.
 It seamlessly integrates VirusTotal's powerful analysis capabilities directly into your reverse engineering workflow.

 The plugin offers two core functionalities:
-1.  **VTGrep Integration**: Perform advanced searches for code, bytes, and strings across VirusTotal's massive dataset directly from IDA's disassembly and strings views.
+1.  **Code Similarity Search**: Perform advanced searches for code, bytes, and strings across VirusTotal's massive dataset directly from IDA's disassembly and strings views.

 ![Code Similarity Visualization](images/function.gif)

-2.  **Code Insight Notebook**: Leverage VirusTotal's AI-powered code analysis to get summaries and descriptions of functions.
+2.  **Code Insight Notebook**: Leverage VirusTotal's Code Insight to get summaries and descriptions of functions.
 Keep track of your findings in a persistent, shareable notebook within the IDA sidebar.

 ![Code Insight Notebook Visualization](images/main_window_menu.png)